samhains/samhains.github.io/_projects/jack-and-sams-edream-portal.md

 ---

-"Jack and Sam's eDream portal" is a triptych of simulations based on an ironic reading of Bosch’s Christian creation triptych.
+"Jack and Sam's eDream portal" is a triptych of [real-time video simulations](http://iancheng.com/faq) based on an ironic reading of Bosch’s Christian creation triptych.
 The installation stars Jack and Jill, the first citizens of [the corporate simulation](https://flexsim.com).
+This piece explores the worldmaking capabilities of computers and our seduction into digital environments.

 ![](/assets/thesis/5.png)
 <br>